sosophia10/Time-Capsule/README.md

 ### Fluff

+I belong to one of the first generations raised with technological literacy as a cornerstone of our upbringing.
 I have owned a Windows desktop since I was four, playing Barbie and pre-k educational games.
-By eight years old I discovered YouTube and have used it every day since.
-I could type full sentences on a keyboard and thumb-text more rapidly on a smartphone than my parents.
-At eleven years old I received my first online research assignment: Create a website that educates readers about any topic and cite online sources using links.
-I was adept at using the search bar and was instantly enthralled by my ease of discovery through massive databases, hosted by search engines such as Google.
+By the time I was eight, I had discovered YouTube, a daily staple ever since.
+At eleven, my first online research assignment was to create a website that not only educated readers on a chosen topic but also cited its sources.
+Navigating through vast online databases with ease, I was captivated from the start.
+I quickly mastered typing full sentences on a keyboard and outpaced my parents in smartphone texting speed.

-My entire life dedicates itself to the appreciation and creation of digital media and interactive design.
-Whether I am actively studying this interest or not, I am unabashedly gushing about computers, media, or digital innovation.
-It is clear to me now that machine labor will contribute to the productivity and social order of communities.
+My life is a testament to my passion for digital media and interactive design.
+Whether I'm formally studying these subjects or just chatting about them, I can't help but express my excitement for all things digital and innovative.
+I've come to see the significant role that automation and digital tools play in enhancing productivity and shaping the social fabric of our communities.

-I believe in maintaining the right to privacy, free speech, and education.
-It is profound that global access to data and tools is increasing.
-Consequently, the notion of production, creativity, and ethics are evolving within the new technological environment.
-I value cultivating a positive outcome for these developments.
+I deeply value people's access to information, access to opportunities, and democratic representation.
+The expanding global access to data and tools is reshaping our notions of production, creativity, and ethics in this new tech-driven era.
+I'm committed to fostering positive outcomes from these ongoing developments.

 ## Live page link:
 https://sosophia10.github.io/Time-Capsule/index/desktop.html